Raymond Ch’ien Kuo-fung

 With antique and art dealer parents, William Chak and Priscilla Lau, it was a given that Ronald Chak would inherit a passion for antiquities.
 He oversees the organisation of the International Antiques Fair, founded by his father in 2008, which attracts more than 70 dealers of Oriental and Western antiques to Hong Kong every year.
-Chak took it on the road to Beijing and Shanghai in 2018.
+In 2019, IAF donated HK$500,000 to the St John Ambulance Association.

 Founder and Creative Director, Qeelin Jewellery